Politics of Norfolk Island: Political parties

 The Australian Labor Party (ALP) has been active on Norfolk Island for a number of years, and as of 2023 operated as a sub-branch of ACT Labor.
 At the 2010 Norfolk Island legislative election, Labor ran four candidates, receiving 13.59% of the total vote.
 Mike King, a member of the party, served as leader of the opposition in the Legislative Assembly.
 However, King did not recontest the 2013 election.

 As of 2022, a "Norfolk Island Interest Branch" operated within the Canberra Liberals.

 At the 2015 status referendum, the local branches of both the ALP and Liberal Party supported the "no" vote, which was ultimately unsuccessful.

 Executive branch

-The Norfolk Island Legislative Assembly was abolished on 1 July 2015 and replaced with the Australian Government maintaining authority on the island through an Administrator (currently Eric Hutchinson) who is appointed by the Governor-General of Australia.
+The Norfolk Island Legislative Assembly was abolished on 1 July 2015 and replaced with the Australian Government maintaining authority on the island through an Administrator (currently Fiona McKergow) who is appointed by the Governor-General of Australia.
 Two of the members of the Assembly would form the Executive Council, which devises policy and acts as an advisory body to the Administrator.
 This council would be headed by the Administrator of Norfolk Island.